ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 - Delete the `docker.tar` file in `/opt/var/lib`.

 Now there should be sufficient space available to grow the docker lib directory.

+# Sample HA install step-by-step

+- Create the VMs
+  - Allocate the disk to the file systems
+  - Most of the VMs are created by cloning the first one
+- Configure network on each VM with static IP
+- Set the hostname
+- Configure DNS with cluster host names or create /etc/hosts on boot-master and copy to all nodes
+- Configure passwordless SSH
+- Install Ansible on boot-master
+- Configure all nodes to allow Ansible user (icpmaestro) passwordless sudo
+- Configure yum repos or RHS (preferred)
+- Update to latest RHEL RPMs (7.4) Reboot all nodes to pick up kernel updates.
+- Install NTP on all nodes
+  - Start and enable ntpd service
+- Set vm.max_map_count on all nodes
+  - Set immediately and for reboot in `/etc/sysctl.conf`
+  - Ansible lineinfile path=`/etc/sysctl.conf` line='vm.max_map_count=262144' insertafter=EOF state=present
+- Install Docker on all nodes
+  - Start and enable Docker service
+  - Ansible lineinfile path=`/lib/systemd/system/docker.service` line='MountFlags=False' insertafter=`StartLimitInterval=*` state=present
+  - Restart docker on all nodes
+- Install ICP
+  - Load docker images from ICP install tar ball on the boot-master node.
+  - Get the initial ICP install artifacts
+  - Configure ICP hosts file; copy root ssh id_rsa to ssh_key; edit config.yaml
+  - Stop firewalld on all nodes
+  - Move ICP install tar ball to images directory in <ICP_HOME>/cluster
+  - Kick off the install
+- Install kubectl on all of the master nodes (at a minimum on the boot-master node)
+  - `docker run --net=host -v /usr/local/bin:/data ibmcom/kubernetes:v1.9.1-ee cp /kubectl /data`